oatlog/oatlog/doc/proposal/main.typ

 #counter(page).update(1)

+= Relevance to MPHPC
+The project is fundamentally about improving the runtime of a domain specific database, both with improved algorithms and low-level optimizations.
+// "low-level optimizations" = constant factor stuff.

+== Relevant completed courses for both Loke Gustafsson and Erik Magnusson:
+=== Performance engineering
+DAT400 High-performance parallel programming\
+EDA284 Parallel computer architecture\
+DAT105 Computer architecture\
+=== Algorithm design
+TIN093 Algorithms\
+TDA507 Computational methods in bioinformatics
+=== Database and Compilers
+TDA283 Compiler construction\
+DAT475 Advanced databases

+// TDA596 Distributed systems
+// DAT575 Interconnection networks
+// EDA387 Computer networks
+// DAT147 Technical writing in Computer Systems and Networks
+// DAT205 Advanced computer graphics
+// DAT278 Sustainable computing
+// TDA362 Computer graphics
+// This project is performance engineering combined with compiler and database algorithms.
+// The performance engineering is the core of the connection to MPHPC.
+// In particular, we plan to implement rule matching and rewriting using code generation aiming for maximum performance.

 = Introduction
 E-Graphs are a data structure that store expressions deduplicated through equivalence relations.
 They are potentially useful when doing any kind of symbolic rewrites and are successfully employed in modern SMT solvers and in optimizing compilers in which they solve the phase ordering problem and reduce the need for heuristics.
 See #link(<whyegraphs>, "\"Why E-Graphs\"") for an explanation of the core problem E-Graphs solve.

 But there are obstacles preventing E-Graphs from reaching more widespread use within compilers.
 The size of a converged E-Graph is generally exponential in the complexity of the rewrite rules,